Brendan Rodgers Player Props: Rockies vs. Dodgers

 Brendan Rodgers At The Plate

-- In four of six games this season, Rodgers has had at least one hit, including one game with multiple hits.
+- Rodgers has had a base hit in five of seven games this season, and multiple hits once.

-- He has not hit a home run in his six games this year.
+- In seven games played this year, he has not hit a long ball.

-- Rodgers has picked up an RBI twice this season, but just one in each of those games.
+- Rodgers has picked up an RBI twice this year, but just one in each of those games.

 - He has not scored a run this season.